utsav0/daily-dev-tips/src/pages/posts/adding-pages-to-eleventy.md

 <h1>Hello world, I'm Chris! 🤟</h1>

 <p>
-  I'm Chris Bongers a webdeveloper, solution architect, blogger and lover of a beatiful girlfriend and dog.
+  I'm Chris Bongers a web developer, solution architect, blogger, and lover of a beautiful wife and dog.
 </p>
 <p></p>
 <p>
-  I come from a mixed background being a full stack WordPress developer, a PHP Symfony developer and just your good old fullstack dev.
+  I come from a mixed background being a full stack WordPress developer, a PHP Symfony developer and just your good old full-stack dev.
 </p>
 <p>
-  On the web I just love beatiful things, they must look amazing, be blazing fast and innovative.
+  On the web, I love beautiful things.
+They must look amazing, be blazing fast, and be innovative.
 </p>
 <p>
-  I currently live in Cape Town, South Africa 🇿🇦 but my roots are in The Netherlands 🇳🇱.
+  I currently live in Cape Town, South Africa 🇿🇦, but my roots are in The The Netherlands 🇳🇱.
 </p>
 <br />